ASVBPREAUBV/rechnung/README.md

 ## Tech Stack

-local webserver(expressJS) publishes pug page (styled in plain CSS).
+Local webserver(expressJS) publishes pug page (styled in plain CSS).
 PDF produced by puppeteer.
+The content is managed in JSON.

 ## How it works